chuckyee/chuckyee.github.io/_posts/2022-10-31-legendre-transform.md

 >
 > where $a \neq 0$ is an arbitrary constant.
 >
-> Conclusion: all homogenous order-2 polynomials have the property that its
+> Conclusion: all homogenous quadratic forms have the property that its
 > Legendre transform is equal to the value of the function when $x$ is mapped
 > to the slope $p$.
 Geometrically, this is the same as asking the question
 > "when do the partitions $F$ and $G$ of the $p$-by-$x$ rectangle have equal